dansmyers/IntroToCS/Assignments/2-Variables.md

 ## Overview

-This assignment will give you the chance to practice writing Python programs that use variables, user input, and formatted printing.  primary goal is to get you warmed up and comfortable completing projects in the online coding environment.
+This assignment will give you the chance to practice writing Python programs that use variables, user input, and formatted printing.

 Complete the assignment on Replit, in the CMS 120 workspace.
 When you load the project, you'll see multiple files in the workspace.
 There is one `.py` file for each problem and `main.py`, which contains the autograded tests that will evaluate your solutions.